What Do Chiropractor Do?

-Chiropractor Definition Assess, treat, and care for patients by manipulation of spine and musculoskeletal system.
+Chiropractor Job Description Assess, treat, and care for patients by manipulation of spine and musculoskeletal system.
 May provide spinal adjustment or address sacral or pelvic misalignment.

 - Analyze x-rays to locate the sources of patients’ difficulties and to rule out fractures or diseases as sources of problems.

-When polled, Chiropractors say the following skills are most frequently used in their jobs:
+Chiropractors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.